 Copper (II) chloride is also called Cupric chloride, or Copper dichloride, or Cupric dichloride.
 Copper dichloride occurs naturally as an anhydrous mineral called tolbachite and dehydrated eriochalcite.
 Both are mostly obtained from fumaroles areas.

-Cupric chloride, in its anhydrous form appears as a yellowish-brown powder whereas in its dihydrate form it appears as a green crystalline solid.
-It is corrosive to aluminum and the oxidation state of metal is +2.
+Cupric chloride, in its anhydrous form, appears as a yellowish-brown powder whereas in its dihydrate form it appears as a green crystalline solid.
+It is corrosive to aluminium and the oxidation state of the metal is +2.
 It is widely used in printing, dyeing, as a wood preservative and in fungicides.

 Properties of Copper (II) Chloride – CuCl2